Sugar Land Commercial Pressure Washing for HOA-Managed Storefronts

 What to Budget For a First Cleaning

-If you are a Sugar Land property manager taking over a center that has not been cleaned professionally in a while, the first cleaning is usually significantly more expensive than the ongoing maintenance schedule, because we are removing accumulated buildup instead of doing routine maintenance.
-Budget 1.5 to 2x the normal rate for the first visit.
+If you are a Sugar Land property manager taking over a center that has not been cleaned professionally in a while, the first cleaning may require a different scope than ongoing maintenance because accumulated buildup, grease, gum, and staining need separate review.

 Schedule a Commercial Cleaning Consultation